 Computing systems/services: all servers, network devices, telephones/voice mail, desktop computers and peripheral devices including, but not limited to printers, scanners, cameras, and projectors.
-Examples of computing systems include the Sage servers, network hubs, switches and routers, the Colleague and Benefactor databases (and information residing therein), computer labs, desktops in offices, and network access, including connection to the Internet.
+Examples of computing systems include the Sage servers, network hubs, switches and routers, Colleague (and information residing therein), computer labs, desktops in offices, and network access, including connection to the Internet.

 User: Any individual accessing the computing systems/services

-Systems Administrators: Include the System Administrator, Network Administrator, Colleague Database Administrator, Benefactor Database Administrator, Blackboard System Administrator, MySage Site Administrator, MySage Content Administrators and IT personnel authorized to provide backup systems support.
+Systems Administrators: Include the System Administrator, Network Administrator, Senior Software & Application Developer, Associate Director of MIS, Director of MIS, MySage Site Administrator, MySage Content Administrators and IT personnel authorized to provide backup systems support.
 Access to various modules of the Colleague system is regulated by the module leaders.

 Authorization: Authorization may be granted by Systems Administrators or others who are responsible for the various systems/services and information provided to users.

 Information technology at The Sage Colleges is intended to support teaching, learning, research and administrative functions of the College.
 This document outlines acceptable use of these resources and is intended to support the following:

 - the reliability, availability and integrity of computing systems/services at The Sage Colleges